gooddata/gooddata-ui-sdk/dev_docs/contributing.md

 their artifacts into the target application's `node_modules` similar to what you would be doing manually with `rsync`.

 To learn more about it check out the [tools/applink/README.md](../tools/applink/README.md).

-## CI jobs and gating

-Every pull-request can be merged by adding `merge` label.
-This triggers test scripts and once they pass, the pull-request is automatically merged.
-All related scripts run in docker, see `./common/scripts/ci/` for individual scripts being run on jenkins slaves.

-You can run all checks which are executed in CI pipelines locally:

-- `rush rebuild`
-- `rush validate-ci`
-- `rush test-ci`
-- `cd libs/sdk-ui-tests; npm run backstop-test`

-> Note: the pipelines WILL NOT run automatically for contributors outside of the GoodData organization.
-Please ping maintainers
-> to trigger the pipeline execution.

 ## Troubleshooting